 Any type of defense to a drunk driving charge can be difficult to establish in court.
 Don’t face DUI or DWI charges alone.
 Have an experienced lawyer by your side to help get you the best outcome.

 Whether you had one too many and was charged with a DWI or a few too many and was charged with a DUI, you need an experienced Ellicott City defense attorney.

 Being charged with a DUI/DWI can severely interfere with your life, from losing your job to revoking driving privileges to potential jail time.
 Don’t sit back and watch your future slowly dissipate.

-Do something about it and call the Law Offices of Randolph Rice to help.
+Do something about it and call the Rice, Murtha & Psoras to help.
 We offer free consultations to talk to you about your case.